AleOnori98/Autarky-minigrid/README.md

 # Autarky-minigrid
-Optimal Sizing and Dispatch for off-grid and weakly-connected mini-grids to support rural electrification.
+Open-Source Optimal Sizing and Dispatch for off-grid and weakly-connected mini-grids to support rural electrification.

 Autarky is a software tool designed to optimize community-scale electricity systems, typically mini-grids.
 It enables users to forecast electricity demand and renewable energy supply at specific GPS locations with an hourly resolution.
 There are four models available:
 1. The regular model, which does not account for uncertainties.